sensu/sensu-docs/content/sensu-go/5.16/guides/email-handler.md

 ## Add an event filter

-Event filters allow you to fine-tune how your events are handled and reduce alert fatigue.
+Event filters allow you to fine-tune how your events are handled and [reduce alert fatigue][7].
 In this guide, your event filter will send notifications only when an event's state changes (for example, from `warning` to `critical` or from `critical` to `ok`).

+Here's an overview of how the filter will work:

+- If CPU usage reaches 75%, you will receive **one** email notification for the change to `warning` status
+- If CPU usage stays at 75% for the next hour, you **will not** receive repeated email notifications every 60 seconds during that hour
+- If CPU usage increases to 90% after 1 hour at 75%, you will receive **one** email notification for the change from `warning` status to `critical` status
+- If CPU usage fluctuates betwen 50% and 95% for the next hour, you **one** email notification each time the status changes

-This requires two parts:
+Adding the event filter requires two parts:

 1. Create the event filter
 2. Create the email handler definition to specify the email address where the `sensu/sensu-email-handler` asset will send incident notifications